Matthew-Berthoud/flappy-bird-ai-workshop/workshop-2/README.md

 Our constructor is going to set the first base image to align with the left side of the screen, and the second one to align with the right end of the first one, as we discussed.

-We're also going to take in the y coordinate of the base as an argument, and set that so the y coordinate for both the base images
+We're also going to take in the y coordinate of the base as an argument, and set that so the y coordinate for both the base images is the same.

 ```py
 class Base: